jlehett/NeuroStyle/README.md

 ## Examples

 Examples of one neural network I trained can be found in the saved_images folder already.
 I trained this neural network on 2 images, one of an apple, and one of an orange, which I paired with hand drawn outlines of the most defining features.
 This resulted in a cool marker or charcoal-drawn look.
 If you would like to use this model on your own images, the model is stored in the "models" folder under the name "marker.h5"

+## Note on "unused" Folder

+This folder is where you can store images that you want to train on or filter with a model.
+Not necessary, but helpful to keep all images in one place.